Jang-woo-AnnaSoft/execution-state-preflight/README.md

 | 3 | `measured_data` | observed from the environment |
 | 4 | `prior_state` | inherited from a prior `executed` record |

 This is a lookup order, not a ranking by trustworthiness.
-If an earlier tier has the answer, the value is already decided; if it doesn't, you go down one.
+If an earlier source has the answer, the value is already decided; if it doesn't, you go down one.
 All five get checked.
 All five empty means `unknown`.

 Given an incomplete instruction, `unknown` is not an error.
 It's the correct output.